kyswn/Tomcat-Based-Markdown-Editor/README.md

 fixed the bug in list_handler

 TODO:
-1. change passing value from parameter to attribute
+1. change passing value from parameter to attribute FINISHED
 2. figure out after save -> list return status problem (double return?)
+FINISHED
-3. error page
+3. error page FINISHED
 4. test all logic
-5. preview
+5. preview FINISHED
+6. chekc that save and delete leads to list or error FINISHED